NorDataNet/adcplot/README.md

            "relative_humidity"]}
 ```

-To get a json object that can be embeded in a html div named tsplot
+To get a `json` object that can be embeded in a html div named tsplot:

 http://localhost:7000/adcplot/plot?get=plot&resource_url=http://hyrax:8080/opendap/SN99938.nc&variable=air_pressure_at_sea_level&axis=y_axis

 To test the plotting widget is possible to code the API call into an HTML file using `fetch`, see [example](app/static/index.html).